 "I'm gonna miss you, little girl," my mum sighed.

 "You know I'll write to you every week, like always," I assured her, "and I'm not little!"

 "You'll always be little," she pulled me onto her lap and kissed me as I reached past her to get my quills and ink.

-"Mom," I giggled, then sat up suddenly, "is something burning?"
+"Mom," I giggled, then sat suddenly upright, "is something burning?"

-"Bullocks!" she sprang up, causing me to nearly fall over, "the laundry made me forget about the casserole!"
+"Bullocks!" she sprang up, causing me to almost fall over, "the laundry made me forget about the casserole!"

 "Vixen, are you finished packing your toys?"
 I looked over to my bed as I stowed the last of my potion ingredients away.

 My kneazle opened one eye and cocked a huge ear towards me, but otherwise stayed curled up in a furry little ball.